 Name Туре Unit Description

 objectId uint64 Unique object identifier

 parentObjectId uint64 ID of the parent Object this object has

 been deblended from, if any.

+Continued on worth a sec

-81The SQL definition itself can be found in the cat package.
+$^{80}\mbox{The SQL}$ definition itself can be found in the cat package.

-Name Туре Unit Description radec double[6][2] degrees Position of the object (centroid), com- puted independently in each band.
-The centroid will be computed using an algorithm similar to that employed by SDSS. radecErr double[6][2] arcsec Uncertainty of radec. psRadecTai double time Point source model: Time at which the object was at position psRadec. psRadec double[2] degrees Point source model: (α, δ) position of the object at time psRadecTai. psPm float[2] mas/yr Point source model: Proper motion vector. psParallax float mas Point source model: Parallax. psFlux float[ugrizy] nJy Point source model fluxes 82 . psCov float[66] various Point-source model covariance ma- trix 83 . psLnL float Natural log likelihood of the observed data given the point source model. psChi2 float χ^2 statistic of the model fit. psNdata int The number of data points (pixels) used to fit the model. bdRadec double[2][ugr izy] B+D model 84 : (α, δ) position of the ob- ject, in each band. bdEllip float[2][ugrizy /] B+D model: Ellipticity (e_1, e_2) of the ob- • 0 , ject. bdFluxB float[ugrizy] nJy B+D model: Integrated flux of the de 2 7 - - Vaucouleurs component.
+Name Туре Unit Description

+radec double[6][2] degrees Position of the object (centroid), com

+puted independently in each band

+The centroid will be computed using

+an algorithm similar to that employed

+by SDSS.

+radecErr double[6][2] arcsec Uncertainty of radec.

+psRadecTai double time Point source model: Time at which the

+object was at position psRadec.

+psRadec double[2] degrees Point source model: (α, δ) position o

+the object at time psRadecTai.

+psPm float[2] mas/yr Point source model: Proper motion

+vector.

+psParallax float mas Point source model: Parallax.

+psFlux float[ugrizy] nJy Point source model fluxes 81 .

+psCov float[66] various Point-source model covariance ma

+trix 82 .

+psLnL float Natural log likelihood of the observed

+data given the point source model.

+psChi2 float χ^2 statistic of the model fit.

+psNdata int The number of data points (pixels

+used to fit the model.

+bdRadec double[2][ugi rizy] B+D model 83 : (α, δ) position of the ob

+ject, in each band.

+bdEllip float[2][ugrizy /] B+D model: Ellipticity (e_1, e_2) of the ob

+ject.

+bdFluxB float[ugrizy] nJy B+D model: Integrated flux of the de

+Vaucouleurs component.

+Continued on next nag

-82Point source model assumes that fluxes are constant in each band.
+81Point source model assumes that fluxes are constant in each band.
 If the object is variable, psFlux will effectively be some estimate of the average flux.

-83Not all elements of the covariance matrix need to be stored with same precision.
+82Not all elements of the covariance matrix need to be stored with same precision.
 While the variances will be stored as 32 bit floats (~ seven significant digits), the covariances may be stored to ~ three significant digits (~1%).

-84Though we refer to this model as "Bulge plus Disk", we caution the reader that the decomposition, while physically motivated, should not be taken too literally.
+83Though we refer to this model as "Bulge plus Disk", we caution the reader that the decomposition, while physically motivated, should not be taken too literally.